mnichols08/drawer-count-app/README.md

 - `/dist` folder in production mode (NODE_ENV=production)

 Deploy the `/dist` folder to your hosting provider after running `npm run build:prod`.

+### E2E Testing

+This project includes Playwright-based E2E tests that drive the app in a real browser.

+Basics:
+- One-time: `npm run e2e:install`
+- Run: `npm run test:e2e`
+- UI mode: `npm run test:e2e:ui`

+Seeding configuration used by E2E:
+- Tests seed recent days with balanced values for determinism.
+- You can override defaults via env:
+	- `SEED_COUNT=10 INCLUDE_TODAY=true npm run test:e2e`
+	- Backed by `tests/e2e/config.js`.

+Artifacts and cleanup:
+- Test artifacts live in `playwright-report/` and `test-results/` and are git-ignored.
+- Use `npm run clean:e2e` to remove artifacts, or `npm run clean:all` to also clear `dist/`.

 ### GitHub Pages Deployment